-Digital Media & Video Game Conference
+Digital Media & Video Games Conference

 A long-standing event for insightful discussions and networking among digital media and video game professionals.

-2024 Digital Media and Video Game Conference Graphic
+Digital Media and Video Games Conference flyer

 Presented by the Ziffren Institute and Institute for Technology, Law & Policy, in association with the American Bar Association’s (ABA) Forum on Sports and Entertainment Industries, this year’s conference brings together leading practitioners and executives to discuss pressing issues in digital media and the video game industry.